gdautoqa/gdautoqa/README.md

 ## Hi there 👋 Note - This page is a work in progress!

 ## About Me
-Accomplished Automation Engineer and Lead QA Specialist with expertise in designing test frameworks, optimizing QA processes, and ensuring seamless SDLC integration.
+Accomplished Automation Engineer and Lead QA Specialist with a focus on designing scalable automation frameworks, optimizing QA strategies, and driving seamless CI/CD integration to enhance software reliability.
+Experienced in UI, API, and performance testing, with a commitment to efficiency, defect prevention, and continuous improvement.
+Dedicated to delivering high-quality software through automation and strategic testing practices.\

-Skilled in Agile methodologies, CI/CD pipelines, and end-to-end testing of UI and API endpoints.
-Committed to delivering high-quality software by enhancing reliability, minimizing defects, and driving efficiency to exceed expectations and achieve success.\
 \
 [My LinkedIn Profile](https://www.linkedin.com/in/garrett-dillon/)